BryanChim/Perl-Bioinformatics-Scripts/Extractor_FASTA_sequences/README.txt

 A basic Perl implementation of FASTA sequence extraction.

+Inputs are read in via shift from the command-line in the order:
+<ID-start-end file> <Input FASTA file> <Output FASTA file name>

 Program Flow: